raylutz/daffodil/README.md

 | Size of keyed 1000x1000 array (MB) |  39.4  |   98.1   |          |        |  119   |         |

 The numbers above are using Pandas 1.5.3.
 There was approximately 6% improvement when run with Pandas 2.1.4.

-Using engine='pyarrow' makes the conversion times worse.
-This analysis is based on using asizeof to calculate the true memory footprint, and to be fair, returning rows must return a python dict rather than a native data object.
+This analysis is based on
+using asizeof to calculate the true memory footprint, and to be fair, returning rows must return a python dict rather than a native data object.